tcd-ibm/Do2Day/README.md

 # Do2Day
 A ToDo application.
 -
-- React App branch requires a pull request with one review.
+- React Apps branch requires a pull request with one review.